 - Application Name: What is the name of your product?
 Come up with a descriptive / meaningful / catchy name.

 - Application Concept: What are you developing?
 What problem or need or application you are addressing?
+What problem are you solving?
 Identify the application concept (e.g., think iPod vs. Apple Watch) - what is it?
 In a few sentences (think elevator pitch) you should be able to describe the power and innovation of your idea.
-Explore your idea -- test / verify that this idea makes good sense (again, think iPod vs. Apple Watch - very important!
-Find a real problem to solve.
-Maybe something you always wanted to build.
-There may already be a solution out there, but it is OK to create your own.
-If so, justify (why is your way more useful / necessary).
+Any why people will come to it, if you build it.

 - User Description: Who are your users - provide a brief, but thorough description of your user group (age, educational background, sex, profession - anything that helps identify them well).

 - User Goal(s): What is the overall goal (or goals) your users will accomplish via your system (i.e., see above - what problem are you solving?)